opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

 }
 ```

-The easiest way to identify modules is not from the logs, which abbreviate the path (e.g. `o.e.i.r`), but from the [Elasticsearch source code](https://github.com/elastic/elasticsearch/tree/master/server/src/main/java/org/elasticsearch).
+The easiest way to identify modules is not from the logs, which abbreviate the path (for example, `o.e.i.r`), but from the [Elasticsearch source code](https://github.com/elastic/elasticsearch/tree/master/server/src/main/java/org/elasticsearch).
 {: .tip }

 After this sample change, Elasticsearch emits much more detailed logs during reindex operations: